Arizona Premises Liability: The Distinctions Between Invitees, Licensees and Trespassers

 Premises liability law holds a real property owner or occupier liable when a person is injured on the person or entity’s real property.
 Premises liability law also acts as a deterrent and encourages real property owners and occupiers to maintain their premises in a safe and reasonable manner.
 There are many nuances to premises liability law.
-For example, the owner or occupier’s duties differ when injured person was an invitee, a licensee or a trespasser.
-In this blog post, we will discuss the difference between an invitee, licensee and trespasser and provide a few examples of situations that may give rise to a premises liability action.
+For example, the owner or occupier’s duties differ when the injured person was an invitee, a licensee, or a trespasser.
+In this blog post, we will discuss the difference between an invitee, licensee, and trespasser and provide a few examples of situations that may give rise to a premises liability action.

 In Arizona, an “invitee” is a person who enters onto a property of another for an express business purpose.
-For example, if you enter into a grocery store to shop, you are an invitee.
+For example, if you enter a grocery store to shop, you are an invitee.
 Accordingly, if you are injured in a slip and fall in the grocery store’s produce section, you will be considered an invitee in a premises liability action against the grocery store.

 Alternatively, a “licensee” refers to a person who enters onto a property pursuant to an express or implied invitation for a social purpose.
 For example, if your friend invites you over for dinner and you are injured while at his house, you will likely be considered a “licensee”.
 It is important to note that the property owner may owe a higher duty of care if the injury occurs to a child guest.

-Finally, a “trespasser” refers to a person who enters onto the property of another without express or implied permission.
+Finally, a “trespasser” refers to a person who enters the property of another without express or implied permission.
 For example, if you are injured while crossing through a neighbor’s field to take a short-cut to the convenience store, you will likely be considered a trespasser.
 The duty of care owed to a trespasser is generally lower than that owed to an invitee or licensee.
 However, a higher degree of care may be owed to an injured child based on the Attractive Nuisance Doctrine.